December 2010 North American blizzard: Mid-Atlantic states

-High winds

-Wind gusts routinely over 50 mph were widespread during the blizzard in coastal areas.
-Hurricane-force wind gusts of 80 mph were recorded along coastal portions of Eastern Massachusetts.
-A wind gust of 94.4 mph was recorded in Grand Etang, Nova Scotia.
-The Greater New York area had sustained winds of 30–45 MPH with gusts to over 60 MPH during the afternoon and night of December 26.
-High winds caused near zero visibilities and treacherous travel conditions in many areas.
-The strong easterly winds also piled up water along the eastern coast of Massachusetts, leading to major coastal flood damage.

-Impact

-Late on December 25, WPVI-TV announced that the National Weather Service had issued blizzard warnings for northern and parts of central New Jersey, New York City, Long Island and coastal southern New England.
+Pennsylvania

 On December 26, several closures were announced on KYW-1060 (the all-news radio station in Philadelphia), including the Please Touch Museum and Independence National Historical Park.
 Philadelphia mayor Michael Nutter declared a snow emergency beginning at 2:00 p.m. local time.
 The NFL game between the Minnesota Vikings and the Philadelphia Eagles at Lincoln Financial Field in Philadelphia, scheduled for Sunday, December 26, was postponed until Tuesday, December 28.
 Ironically, it was scheduled to be played Sunday afternoon, but flexed to the primetime slot, displacing the San Diego Chargers-Cincinnati Bengals game to the afternoon.

 Pittsburgh declared a State of Emergency Sunday afternoon with an expected accumulation of 16 in.

-Boston declared a State of Emergency Sunday afternoon with an expected accumulation of over 20 in.